IuliaStoichescu/MavenExercise/README.md

 #### 2.1.
 Add Jansi as a dependency

-To add the Jansi library as a dependency we need to add the following lines to the `build.gradle` file:
+To add the Jansi library as a dependency we need to add the following lines to the `pom.xml` file:
 To find the Jansi library on [Maven Central](https://search.maven.org/) we can search for `jansi`.
 The results will get you to this [link](https://central.sonatype.com/artifact/org.fusesource.jansi/jansi/2.4.0), from where you can also copy the dependency declaration: